containerbuildsystem/cachito/README.md

   script.
 This defaults to `1`.
 * `cachito_sources_dir` - the directory for long-term storage of app source archives.
 This configuration is required, and the directory must already exist and be writeable.
+* `cachito_gomod_strict_vendor` - the bool to disable/enable the strict vendor mode.
+This defaults
+  to `False`.
+For a repo that has gomod dependencies, if the `vendor` directory exists and this config option is set to `True`, Cachito will fail the request.

 To configure the workers to use a Kerberos keytab for authentication, set the `KRB5_CLIENT_KTNAME` environment variable to the path of the keytab.
 Additional Kerberos configuration can be made in